portellam/deploy-VFIO/README.md

 *If UEFI is enabled (and CSM/BIOS is disabled), BIOS-only VGA devices may not be available as Host video output; BIOS-only VGA devices may only be available explicitly for hardware passthrough.*

-### Disclaimer:
+## Disclaimer:
-Use at your own risk.
+Use at your own risk..
 Please review your system's specifications and resources.
 Check BIOS/UEFI for Virtualization support (AMD IOMMU or Intel VT-d).